“Set their Feet on the Firm and Stable Earth”

 Teachers cannot manufacture more time, nor meet individual needs in overcrowded classrooms.
 And both of these factors are essential for a subject that is struggling to teach Americans about America.

 As Napoleon lay dying in 1821, he confessed his own power hungry mistakes, when he whispered, “They expected me to be another (George) Washington.”
-Bonaparte understood the essential power of the American story.
+Bonaparte understood the profound power of the American story.

 And so should our kids.

 Gail Chumbley is the author of the two volume memoir, River of January and River of January: Figure Eight.
-Both available at http://www.river-of-january.com and at Amazon.com
+Both available at http://www.river-of-january.com and on Kindle.

 “We must entertain each other in brotherly affection.
 We must be willing to abridge ourselves of our superfluities, for the supply of others necessities.
 We must uphold a familiar commerce together in all meekness, gentleness, patience, and liberality.
 We must delight in each other; make others conditions our own; rejoice together, mourn together, labor and suffer together, always having before our eyes our commission and community in the work of the same body.
 So shall we keep the unity of the spirit in the bond of peace.”